The Room

 The Kitchen

-The Kitchen is a meeting place.
+The Kitchen is a space of encounters and senses.

 The Bathrooms